Diabetes dietDiet - diabetes; Blood sugar management

 - Choose protein sources that are low in saturated fat.
 Fish, poultry, legumes, and soy are better protein choices than red meat.
 Prepare these foods with healthier cooking methods that do not add excess fat: Bake, broil, steam, or grill instead of frying.
 If frying, use healthy oils like olive or canola oil.

 - Try to eat fatty fish, which are high in the omega-3 fatty acids DHA and EPA, at least twice a week.
 Salmon, herring, trout, and sardines are some of the best sources of DHA; sardines typically contain the highest amount.

 - Limit intake of sugar-sweetened beverages including those that contain high fructose corn syrup or sucrose (soda, juice, sports drinks).
 They are bad for your waistline and your heart.

-- Sodium (salt) intake should be limited to 2300mg/day or less.
+- Sodium (salt) intake should be limited to 2,300 mg/day or less.
 People with diabetes and high blood pressure may need to restrict sodium even further.
-Reducing sodium can lower blood pressure and decrease the risk of heart disease and heart failure.
+Reducing sodium can lower blood pressure, protect the kidneys, and decrease the risk of heart disease and heart failure.